Mattiny/yamms/README.md

 Author: Mattiny
 Youtube: https://youtu.be/k5mwwakNHU4

-Note: This plugin is only compatible with Godot 4.3 and following Godot versions.
+- This plugin is only compatible with Godot 4.3 and following Godot versions.
+- Version 1.2.0 of this plugin is NOT backwards compatible to previous plugin version.

 ## Features